Student support over the summer

 Careers

-If you're applying for part-time jobs, graduate schemes, internships, or placements over the Christmas break, take a look at our applications and interview support, which covers everything from CVs and cover letters to assessment centres and interviews.
+If you're applying for part-time jobs, graduate schemes, internships, or placements over the summer, take a look at our applications and interview support, which covers everything from CVs and cover letters to assessment centres and interviews.

 Whether you want to practice interviewing, get your CV checked, or prepare for graduate scheme assessments, we have plenty of free online tools to help you learn at your own speed, whenever and wherever you want.